Azure-Samples/cosmosdb-materialized-views/README.md

 - Application Insight
 - Cosmos DB with 3 Collections (raw and view with 1000 RU each, leases with 400 RU)

+By default all deployed resources will have the `mvsample` prefix and the location will be `eastus`.

+You can change the following settings

+    export ROOT_NAME='mvsample'
+    export LOCATION='eastus'

+in `./script/deploy` to make sure they work for you.

 ## Run the Producer application

 The producer application will generate sample sensor data as described before.
 The application takes the device ids to generate as parameter: